 Single-Game Tickets on Sale Tuesday, March 1

-LOUISVILLE, KY - The Louisville Bats today announced that single-game tickets for the 2022 Triple-A season will go on sale next Tuesday, March 1 at 10 a.m.
+LOUISVILLE, KY. - The Louisville Bats today announced that single-game tickets for the 2022 Triple-A season will go on sale Tuesday, March 1 at 10 a.m.
 Tickets can be purchased at batsbaseball.com or by calling (502) 212-2287.

 Ticket prices range from just $11 for reserved-level seating to $26 for premium club options when purchased in advance of a game.
 The Bats also offer a variety of ticket specials throughout the season, including discounted prices for seniors and military veterans, and savings for groups of 20 or more fans.